swyxio/brain/A - DX Circle/Draft - How to Pitch DevTools.md

 # 9 Ways to Pitch DevTools

+pitch for the small
+pitch for the very large

+example with lightstep - otel required rewrite - only for big teams

 - Fast
 	- benchmarks/social proof - "at", "since", "during",  "behind"
 	- tagline - x without y, mission - "with", "without", "in ? secs"